Splinter group of Pakistani Taliban claims responsibility for the bombing

 History of violence

-The Pakistani Taliban claimed responsibility for that attack too and warned of more to come.
+The Pakistani Taliban claimed responsibility for those attacks.
+And they warned of more to come.

-The explosions, which struck the Nishtar Colony area in the city of Lahore, wounded at least 78 people, Dr. Muhammed Saeed Sohbin, medical superintendent at Lahore General Hospital, said then.
+The explosions, which struck the Nishtar Colony area in the city of Lahore, wounded at least 78 people, a Lahore General Hospital official said at the time.